maxmekiska/arguing_predictors/README.md

 pip install -r requirements.txt
 ```

 This will install all other necessary dependencies.
-For full reference, the full_env_requirements.txt contains all dependencies installed in the anaconda environment that was used to build this prototype system.

 ## Starting the program